Houdini 21.0 Nodes Geometry nodes

 Example: Animated low-resolution surface to drive the deformation

-2. Make sure that the high-resolution geometry and the low-resolution geometry are positioned close by each other in your scene.
+2. Make sure the high-resolution geometry and the low-resolution geometry are positioned close by each other in your scene.

 3. Create a Point Capture SOP node.